vhakulinen/gnvim/README.md

 GNVIM_RUNTIME_PATH=/path/to/gnvim/runtime cargo run
 ```

-GNvim requires some runtime files to be present and loaded by nvim to work
+GNvim requires some runtime files to be present and loaded by Neovim to work
 properly.
-By default, gnvim will look this files from `/usr/local/share/gnvim/runtime`,
+By default, GNvim will look for these files in `/usr/local/share/gnvim/runtime`,
-but this can be changed by `GNVIM_RUNTIME_PATH` environment variable.
+but this can be changed by the `GNVIM_RUNTIME_PATH` environment variable.

-By default, gnvim will use `nvim` to run neovim.
+By default, GNvim will use `nvim` to run neovim.
 If you want to change that,
 you can use `--nvim` flag (e.g. `gnvim --nvim=/path/to/nvim`).

-For debugging purposes, there is `--print-nvim-cmd` flag to tell gnvim to print
+For debugging purposes, there is `--print-nvim-cmd` flag to tell GNvim to print
 the executed nvim command.

 See `gnvim --help` for all the cli arguments.